ChungWookyung/Test_case_42/README.md

 - shpark by 42 Seoul 1th

-- Use this example to test your 42 C Piscine subjects.
+- Use this example to test your 42 C Piscine subjects or review your peer's codes.

 # How to use